ryanrusson/mlops-meetup-may2023/presentation.md

 * Some vulns are remediated by simple OS updates (e.g. `apt-get update`)
 * Others require specific packages to be upgraded (e.g. `log4j`)
 * This *can* break your entire environment! ...😏 malicious compliance?

+---

+# In Summary... 📑

+* Standardize what scans your organize requires and risk tolerance
+* Set up CI pipelines to scan image builds for vulns
+* Practice network security
+    * *"Who can get to my container?"*
+* Don't run containers as `root`
+* What's the remediation process?